QiyaoLiu/MERN-Natours/README.md

 ## Overview

 This project is a full-stack application featuring a backend developed with Node.js, Express, and MongoDB, and a frontend built using React.
-The backend was developed based on the Udemy course "Node.js, Express, MongoDB & More: The Complete Bootcamp," while the frontend was crafted independently.
+The backend was developed based on the Udemy course "Node.js, Express, MongoDB & More: The Complete Bootcamp".
+The frontend was crafted independently while using static materials from this course.

 ## Features